JSON Well Log Format

 Thanks to Equinor all subsurface and production data from the Volve field on the Norwegian continental shelf has been disclosed and made available to the public.
 It can be downloaded from http://data.equinor.com.

 The dataset contains about 15GB of well log data in about 1000 different DLIS, LIS, LAS, ASC and SPWLA files.
-All these files have been converted to the JSON Well Log Format by Petroware and is available here:
+All these files have been converted to the JSON Well Log Format and is available here:

 Folder Volve/